 The goal of the Script Development Project is for each writer to complete a script that will sell to the market, for an industry-standard fee.

 What happens when you put writers, musicians and actors together in a room, with no time, no script, and a date locked in on a stage?
-Inkubation: The Music & Story Project.
+The Inkubation Lab.

 Since we began, 9 long-form scripts, 5 shorts, and 48 songs have been written.